kaelsunkiller/VaT/README.md

 Merged from https://github.com/ruotianluo/self-critical.pytorch

-All data files and preprocessing can be found in the page above.
+All data files and preprocessing steps can be found in the page above.

 Train VAT using config files in `configs/vat`